ledinhhunggg/Measure-and-classify-ECG-signal-via-IOT-and-deep-neural-networks-/README.md

 # Measure-and-classify-ECG-signal-via-IOT-and-deep-neural-networks-
-This project talk about how to build a system to measure and classify ecg signal.
-The main code language is python and C. Sensor is used in this system is AD8232, connect to arduino Uno, Raspberry Pi4 and HDMI screen.
+This project talks about how to build a system to measure and classify ECG signals.
+The main code language is Python and C. Sensor used in this system is AD8232, connected to Arduino Uno, Raspberry Pi4, and HDMI screen.